maltaisn/mazegen/README.md

     - `solutionColor`: the color to draw the solution with, a hex color string.
 Default is blue, `#0000FF`.
     - `solutionSrokeWidth`: the stroke width to draw the solution with.
 Default is `3`.
     - `strokeCap`: the stroke cap, one of `butt`, `round` or `square`.
 Default is `round`.
-    - `colorMapRange`: the distance range over which the color map colors are distributed in a gradient.
+    - `distanceMapRange`: the distance range over which the distance map colors are distributed in a gradient.
 Default is `auto` for automatic range matching the maze longest path.
-    - `colorMapColors`: the array of the color map gradient colors.
+    - `distanceMapColors`: the array of the distance map gradient colors.
 Default is `["#ffffff", "#000000"]`.
     - `antialiasing`: whether to use antialiasing or not.
 Default is `true`.

-#### JSON schema and validation
+### JSON schema and validation
 A JSON schema file is available from [`config-schema.json`](config-schema.json) for autocomplete and basic validation.
 The maze generator itself validates that parameters have a valid value by printing `ERROR: ...`.
 However, JSON exceptions for wrong types and missing attributes are not caught.